 Effective communication and presentation skills are vital for success today.
-No matter what position you hold, employees, allies and community members who are considered leaders are typically those who can communicate their ideas effectively AND gain support and buy-in from others.
+No matter what position you hold, employees who are considered leaders are typically those who communicate their ideas effectively AND gain support and buy-in from others.

-During every communication, you are selling yourself, the organization you represent, and the product, idea or message contained in the communication.
+Every time you communicate you are selling yourself and the product, idea or message contained in the communication.
 You and the message are inseparable.
-You may as well consider yourself as being in sales.
+You might as well consider yourself as being in sales.
 Although your reaction may be, "I'm not a salesperson!", we all are selling something when we communicate - our thoughts, feelings and/or behaviors; our department, its products or services.
 If you are communicating, you are selling.

 The best presenters are true to themselves.
-Tell appropriate jokes if you are funny, lift people up if you are inspiring, educate if you are informative.
+Tell appropriate jokes if you are funny, lift people if you are inspiring, educate if you are informative.
 Above all, lead with your passion, be it "Blissed," "Blessed," "Pissed," or 'Dissed."
-Whether you present to one person or 1,000, seated or standing, in a formal or informal setting, the skills covered in this manual will help you come across as confident and motivating.
+Whether you present to one person or 1,000, seated or standing, in a formal or informal setting, face-to-face or in a webinar, attending to the skills covered in this manual will help you come across as confident and motivating.

 What does it take to be an effective presenter?
 Three components: 1) delivery skills, 2) content and 3) interaction skills.
-Delivery skills are the physical things you do to help or hinder people's understanding of your message.
+Delivery skills are the physical things you do to help or hinder people from understanding your message.
 Content is the message, the words and other communication tools.
 Interaction is how you engage your listeners or audience.
-Proficiency in all three areas makes one an effective communicator, and a successful presenter.
+Proficiency in all three areas makes one an effective communicator, and successful presenter.

-The basic philosophy: Attending to the audience and their response is more important than the information that you are presenting.
+The foundation of the approach described herein is that attending to the audience and their response is more important than the information you are presenting.
 The understood message is the response that you get, not what you think you said!

-A woman dined with two great English statesmen, William Ewart Gladstone one night then with his rival Benjamin Disraeli the next night.
+A woman dined with the great English statesman Gladstone one night then with his rival Disraeli the next night.
 When asked to compare the two she said, "When I left the dinning room after sitting next to Gladstone, I thought he was the cleverest man in England.
 After dining with Disraeli, I thought I was the cleverest woman in England!"